Emerging Areas in Metastatic Breast Cancer Treatment

-Other PI3 kinase inhibitors and other drugs that treat metastatic breast cancers with a PIK3CA tumor gene mutation are under study.
+Other PI3 kinase inhibitors and other drugs, such as AKT inhibitors, that treat metastatic breast cancers with a PIK3CA tumor gene mutation are under study.

 Immunotherapy drugs help the body’s immune system attack cancer cells.
 They are used to treat many cancers including melanoma, lung cancer, bladder cancer and kidney cancer.